hannlx254/Choon-musiccopyright-smartcontract/README.txt

-Bước 1.
-Deploy smart contract ChoonMusicPlatform.sol trên https://remix.ethereum.org/
+Step 1.
+Deploy the smart contract ChoonMusicPlatform.sol on https://remix.ethereum.org/
-Bước 2.
-Lấy ABI và Address của smart contract.
+Step 2.
+Obtain the ABI and Address of the smart contract.
-Bước 3.
-Copy ABI và thay vào contractABI trong file app.js (có hướng dẫn cụ thể bằng comments trong app.js).
+Step 3.
+Copy the ABI and replace the contractABI in the app.js file (there are specific instructions in the comments within app.js).
-Bước 4.
-Copy Address và thay vào contractAddress trong file app.js (có hướng dẫn cụ thể bằng comments trong app.js).
+Step 4.
+Copy the Address and replace the contractAddress in the app.js file (there are specific instructions in the comments within app.js).
-Bước 5.
-Nhấn vào file index.html trong khi ở trong folder máy tính để chạy web trên trình duyệt.
+Step 5.
+Click on the index.html file while inside the folder on your computer to run the web app in your browser.